YHWH69/YHWH69/README.md

 Hi, I'm YHWH.

-It is nice to have you on my GitHub.I have a background in psychological research and have a special interest in the assessment of serious violent and sexual offenders.
+It is nice to have you on my GitHub profile.I have a background in psychological research and have a special interest in the assessment of serious violent and sexual offenders.

 Growing up, I always had an interest in computers and first made attempts to switch to linux-based OS and to learn code as a young teenager, although never found much success.
 Recently, I have been getting back into some simple programming and